eirsture/IT2810---Prosjekt-2/README.md

 We have used snapshot test for the buttonRow component, and Sidebar components.
 We have choosen to take snapshot test of the components, because it is important to test the building blocks of the website.

-We have also tested the website on different devices.
-Both different sizes of computer screens and mobile devices.
+We have also tested the website on different devices and browsers.
+Both different sizes of computer screens and mobile devices, in landscape and portrait mode.
 The responsiveness of the website is behaving as we expect it to.

 ## Available Scripts